-RESULTS
+Results

-The key preliminary headline findings from the survey are detailed below.35% of respondents achieve the Chief Medical Officer's recommended level of physical activity.
-Most physical activity is done at home, followed by activities at work
+The key preliminary headline findings from the survey are detailed below.

-The most important physical activities in the work domain are manual labour and walking about while at work.
-The work domain as a source of physical activity is especially relevant for men and people from lower social classes.
-The main physical activities in the home relate to housework, DIY and gardening.
-The contribution of the home domain to overall levels of physical activity is especially relevant for women and older people.
+- 35% of respondents achieve the Chief Medical Officer's recommended level of physical activity. - Most physical activity is done at home, followed by activities at work. - The most important physical activities in the work domain are manual labour and walking about while at work.
+The work domain as a source of physical activity is especially relevant for men and people from lower social classes. - The main physical activities in the home relate to housework, DIY and gardening. - 37% of Northern Ireland's adult population participated in at least 30 minutes of moderate intensity sport in the last seven days.
+The figure increases to 47% when walking and cycling for recreation are included. - When prompted with a range of reasons for participating in sport, enjoyment and keeping fit were most frequently mentioned by the respondents.

-The strongest influencing factor on people's physical activity is age.

-There are no major differences regarding overall physical activity levels between social classes or by deprivation.
-Physical activity is related to a health body mass index (BMI) and healthy eating behaviour.

-37% of Northern Ireland's adult population participated in at least 30 minutes of moderate intensity sport in the last seven days.
-The figure increases to 47% when walking and cycling for recreation are included.

-The most popular sports are walking, fitness club activities, swimming and jogging.

-Sport participation of women, older people and the unemployed is lower than average, both in terms of the participation and the time spent on sport activities.
-In addition, those with lower educational attainment and those of lower social classes are less likely to participate.
-When prompted with a range of reasons for participating in sport, enjoyment and keeping fit were most frequently mentioned by the respondents.
 Women are generally more motivated by losing weight, while for men the performance and competitive aspects are much more important.
-Relieving stress is an important motivation for people that work, especially for those with higher qualifications.
+Relieving stress is an important motivation for people that work, especially for those with higher qualifications. - 23% of adults in Northern Ireland are members of a club in which they can participate in sport or physical activities - 73% of sports club members participate in at least moderate intensity activities on at least one day per week.

-DISCUSSION
+Discussion

 In today's society, changing inactive lifestyles and increasing levels of activity presents a tremendous public health challenge - a challenge that cannot be ignored if health is to be improved.
-Physical activity needs to be seen as an opportunity - for enjoyment, for improved vitality, for a sense of achievement, for fitness, for optimal weight, and -not least- for health.
+Physical activity, including sport participation, needs to be seen as an opportunity - for enjoyment, for improved vitality, for a sense of achievement, for fitness, for optimal weight, and - not least - for health.
 It is in this context that this research is relevant and necessary.
 Government, relevant agencies, communities and individuals in Northern Ireland need to become aware of current levels of activity and then reflect on how conducive homes, neighbourhoods and environments are to supporting more active living.